chrys-the-flower/mbotmake_gui/README.md

 Main conversion code forked from [powpingdone/mbotmake] https://github.com/powpingdone/mbotmake.

 This project adds a GUI for the mbotmake program to hopefuly make it more accessable to a wider audience.
-Most origional warnings still apply.
+Most original warnings still apply.
 I have personally tested this tool on a Makerbot Replicator+ with a Smart Extruder+ and had good results, but do not have access to any other physical machines for testing.

 # Original Author's Note
 This repository is unstable.
 Until I add basic stable support (full support for G0/1, G92, G90/91, bed, chamber, and nozzle heating) for all Makerbot Gen5 Printers, please use with caution.
 I am not responsible for any broken printers, but do feel free to [make an issue](https://github.com/sckunkle/mbotmake/issues) with what happened.